Welcoming new clients for therapeutic massage, by appointment, in Virginia Beach!

 If you have a fundraising event, auction, or other program, please contact me to discuss possible donations of gift certificates.
 I enjoy giving back to the community by supporting a limited number of charities per year.

-The easiest way to book a massage is to use my online scheduling system.
-I’m looking forward to working with you, when I reopen my practice sometime in 2021.
+The easiest way to book a massage is to use this online scheduling system.
+I’m looking forward to working with you.
+(Please let me know what questions you have.)